CamoCatX/camocatx.github.io/README.md

 ✔ Updates and improvements are constantly coming, and new bugs are getting fixed when found.

-All changes are made with ❤, Feel free to use this updated version.
+All changes are made with ❤, Feel free to use this updated edition.

 ## Technology Introduction